Ethentra-Lab/responsibility-lens-hjpi/README.md

 pip install streamlit matplotlib numpy
 ```

----

 ## About

-**Ethentra ** is a research and intelligence firm developing data-driven, future-facing solutions to help scholars, executive teams, and organisations solve complex challenges through rigorous methodology and modern data science.
+**Ethentra** is a research-driven technology strategy and design firm operating at the intersection of ethics, design, and technology.
+We help founders, organizations, institutions, and technology teams make better decisions about consequential digital and AI systems.
+Our work combines research, strategic thinking, UX and interaction design, AI ethics, product strategy, and technical understanding to examine what should be built, how it should work, and what risks or unintended consequences need to be addressed.

+Our flagship offering, the **HJPI Full Audit**, applies this approach directly to AI products and features — see [ethentra.co](https://ethentra.co) for details.

+## Usage

+This tool is free to use for self-assessment and educational purposes.

+The HJPI methodology, scoring weights, and verdict thresholds are proprietary to Ethentra and may not be reproduced, redistributed, or used commercially without permission.

+For commercial, enterprise, or partnership use, contact lab@ethentra.com.

 - 🌐 https://ethentra.co
-- 📧 contact@aderayoadelanwa.com
 - 📧 Contact & Partnerships: lab@ethentra.com

----

-*The Responsibility Lens is part of Ethentra's Human-Centered AI toolkit.*
+*The **Human Judgment Preservation Index (HJPI)** is part of Ethentra's Human-Centered AI toolkit.*
 © Ethentra.
 All rights reserved.